JKSNS/Web/prestashop/README.md

    sudo ./install.sh
    ```

-Once the script runs successfully, follow the steps below to complete your Wordpress setup.
+Once the script runs successfully, follow the steps below to complete your Prestashop setup.

 ## 1. Access the Installation Wizard